CSCI-442-Mines/student-env/docs/guides/Setting Up The Docker Container.md

 $ docker run -d --name operating_systems  --mount type=bind,source=<local sync path>,target=/root/projects csci442mines/student-env
 ```

-If you followed our guidance on the location for your local sync path, it should look like this for Windows:
+If you followed our guidance on the location for your local sync path, it should look like this for Windows (this is where the folder is automatically created):
 ```
+$ cd $home
-$ docker run -d --name operating_systems  --mount type=bind,source=C:\Users\<username>\Documents\OS_Projects\,target=/root/projects csci442mines/student-env
+$ docker run -d --name operating_systems  --mount type=bind,source="$(pwd)\OS_projects",target=/root/projects csci442mines/student-env
 ```

 Or like this for MacOS/Linux: